GeneralBots/botbook/src/07-gbapp/custom-keywords.md

 ## Summary

-Creating custom keywords extends BotServer's BASIC language capabilities.
+Creating custom keywords extends botserver's BASIC language capabilities.
 Keywords are Rust functions registered with the Rhai engine that provide access to system features, databases, external APIs, and more.
-Follow the patterns shown above to create robust, thread-safe keywords that integrate seamlessly with the BotServer ecosystem.
+Follow the patterns shown above to create robust, thread-safe keywords that integrate seamlessly with the botserver ecosystem.